Responsive Website Redesign

 Custom Designs - Version 2

-The sketches were then used in user testing with 3 individuals who had participated in usability testing of the original website.
-Moderated user testing sessions were conducted with the 3 participants over Zoom while they navigated the basic prototype in Figma.
-Users were asked to complete the following tasks and encouraged to talk through their thought process if anything was not clickable.
+Moderated Zoom user testing sessions were conducted with 3 returning participants while they navigated the basic prototype in Figma.
+Users were asked to complete 5 tasks and encouraged to talk through their thought process if anything was not clickable.

 Clear Navigation and Discovery in Browsing